unixorn/works-with-home-assistant/README.md

 If it requires the devices connect to an internet server, even just for initial configuration, please add that to **Notes** - I want it easy to see which devices won't brick if the vendor goes out of business and also aren't vulnerable to some jackass hacking the company's servers.

+## Stuff that _doesn't_ work

+It's ok to add entries for things that didn't work, but be very clear in the notes field that it didn't work & why it didn't work so people can be warned and not waste money on devices which won't work with HA.

-Things to think about before picking a platform - read [Zigbee and WIFI Cooexistence](https://www.metageek.com/training/resources/zigbee-wifi-coexistence.html) on Metageek for more details, but Zigbee can interfere with 2.4GHz WIFI, Z-Wave doesn't.
+## Things to think about before picking a platform

+Read [Zigbee and WIFI Cooexistence](https://www.metageek.com/training/resources/zigbee-wifi-coexistence.html) on Metageek for more details, but Zigbee can interfere with 2.4GHz WIFI, Z-Wave doesn't.
 And since a lot of WIFI IOT gear seems to only work on 2.4GHz, you may want to go Z-Wave if you're just starting to buy equipment.

-A note on dimmers: Lutron holds a patent for sending status back to hubs on their RadioRA2 system.
+## A note on dimmers

+Lutron holds a patent for sending status back to hubs on their RadioRA2 system.
 Not all Z-Wave or Zigbee dimmers license this patent, so some act weird.
 Leviton is known to license this patent, and their dimmers work well.

 ## Hubs